exTerEX/windots/README.md

 | wsl        | Configuration files related to Windows-side WSL.        |
 | setup.ps1  | Main setup script.                                      |

+## Encrypted secrets

+All secrets in this repository are encrypted and locked as binaries via [AGWA/git-crypt](https://github.com/AGWA/git-crypt).
+The [gitattributes](.gitattributes) file controls which which files are encrypted.
+Use `git-crypt status -e` to see all encrypted files in the repository.

+## Authors

+- _Andreas Sagen_ - Maintainer

+This project does not currently accept commits from non-authors.
+Feel free to fork and make it your own, or use configuration files and/or ideas from this project, freely.

 ## License

 This project is licensed under `Unlicense`.
 For more details see [LICENSE](LICENSE).

+## Acknowledgments

+- [jimbrig/jimsdots](https://github.com/jimbrig/jimsdots) for the inspiration to this project.
+- [AGWA/git-crypt](https://github.com/AGWA/git-crypt) for allowing me to keep secrets secret.